RBC Life Insurance Review 2026

 Pros

-• Option for one-year term life policy for short term coverage
+• Option for a one-year term life policy for short-term coverage

 • Offers a full suite of insurance products